tony1523/SQL/8_Week _SQL_Challenge/Case Study #3 - Foodie-Fi/README.md

 ## Problem Statement
-Subscription based businesses are super popular and Danny realised that there was a large gap in the market
+Subscription based businesses are super popular and Danny realised that there was a large gap in the market.
-- he wanted to create a new streaming service that only had food related content - something like Netflix but with only cooking shows!
+He wanted to create a new streaming service that only had food related content, something like Netflix but with only cooking shows!
 Danny created Foodie-Fi with a data driven mindset and wanted to ensure all future investment decisions and new features were decided using data.
 This case study focuses on using subscription style digital data to answer important business questions.